-Jupiter-Saturn conjunction occur with interval of 20 years, moving element trigon every 200 years, in 800 years the whole zodiac is traversed
+- Jupiter-Saturn conjunction occur with interval of 20 years, moving per trigon of an element every 200 years, in 800 years the whole zodiac is traversed (see E. Vreede extract below)

 Lecture coverage and references